AcalephStorage/consul-alerts/README.md

 ### Health Checks

 Health checking is enabled by default and is at the core what consul-alerts provides.
 The Health Check functionality is responsible for triggering a notification when the given consul check has changed status.
 To prevent flapping, notifications are only sent when a check status has been consistent for a specific time in seconds (60 by default).
+The threshold can be set globally or for a particular node, check, service and/or all of them.

 **Configuration Options:**
 The default Health Check configuration can be customized by setting kv with the prefix: `consul-alerts/config/checks/`